COMPSCI 315 : Data Communications Technologies

 - Identify, explain and evaluate how Internet applications function and apply techniques for understanding the functioning of Internet services (Capability 1, 2, 3, 4, 5 and 6)

 This course is a standard 15 point course and students are expected to spend 10 hours per week involved in each 15 point course that they are enrolled in.

-For this course, you can expect 33 hours of lectures/videos, hours of reading and thinking about the content and hours of work on assignments and/or quiz preparation.
+For this course, you can expect 33 hours of lectures/videos, hours of reading and thinking about the content and hours of work on assignments and/or test preparation.